Why Worry? Pet Owners Sometimes Stress About the Wrong Things

-Whether I’m in an exam room at my practice or the green room at Good Morning America, I am almost always talking about pet health.
+Wherever I go it seems I am almost always talking about pet health.
 And I am often struck by the difference between what concerns me as a veterinarian and what concerns pet owners.
 So I polled my colleagues about what issues pet owners worry about more than they should and what issues pet owners worry about less than they should.
 This week, I’ll take a look at what pet owners are over-thinking; next week, I’ll talk about where you should be focusing your worry energy.

 My goal here is not to chastise or lecture anyone.
 Rather, I hope to help pet owners allocate their resources — energy, time and money — in ways that are more productive when it comes to the health of their pets.
 And, of course, I hope it triggers discussion, so please weigh in with your thoughts in the comments.

 So what do pet owners worry about too much?
 Here are the topics that almost every one of my veterinary colleagues named.